ichiyan/TaskVenator/README.md

     - Inventory
     - Party Tasks
     - Party Chat (in party tab)
-        - To test this feature, log in to at least two accounts using these credentials:
+        - To test this feature, log into at least two accounts using these credentials:
-            - emails: gab@gmail.com, anne@gmail.com, or daves@gmail.com
+            - email: gab@gmail.com, anne@gmail.com, or daves@gmail.com
         	- password: p@ssw0rd